Causal Zap

 Can I play Geometry Dash Lite online for free?

 Yes.
-Geometry Dash Lite can be played online for free in your browser, so you can jump straight into the action without a download.
+Geometry Dash Lite can be played online for free in your browser, so you can jump into the game without a separate download.

 What kind of game is Geometry Dash Lite?

-It is a rhythm-based platformer where your character moves automatically and you time jumps through levels filled with spikes, portals, and moving hazards.
+Geometry Dash Lite is a rhythm-based platformer where your icon moves forward automatically and you time jumps through spikes, gaps, portals, gravity changes, and other hazards.

 How do I get better at Geometry Dash Lite?